-To determine which risks are more likely to occur, use a risk impact or probability chart.
+To determine which risks are more likely to occur, use a risk impact scale.
 These charts will help you to estimate the likelihood that an event will occur and determine where to focus your efforts.

 3. Develop contingency plans

 Once you’ve created a prioritized list, it’s time to put together a plan to mitigate those risks.
 As you write a contingency plan, it should include visuals or a step-by-step guide that outlines what to do once the event has happened and how to keep your business running.
 Include a list of everyone, both inside and outside of the organization, who needs to be contacted should the event occur, along with up-to-date contact information.

 4. Maintain the plan